simonoxen/plastimatch/doc/sphinx/getting_started.rst

 #.
 Set install directory (if desired); I use $HOME/build/dcmtk-3.6.0-install
 #.
 Build DCMTK
 #.
 Run CMake on plastimatch - set DCMTK_DIR to the install directory

+Building dcmtk 3.6 on linux x86_64 with gcc

+#.
+Download and unpack source code
+#.
+Run CMake - add -fPIC to CMAKE_CXX_FLAGS and CMAKE_C_FLAGS
+#.
+Set install directory (if desired); I use $HOME/build/dcmtk-3.6.0-install
+#.
+Build DCMTK
+#.
+Run CMake on plastimatch - set DCMTK_DIR to the install directory

 WxWidgets (optional)
 ^^^^^^^^^^^^^^^^^^^^